October 26, 2025

 • Only whiteboard directly connected to Figma (critical for design-heavy workflows)

-• Significantly cheaper than competitors at $3/month (yearly) or $5/month (monthly) per whiteboard seat
+• Significantly cheaper than competitors at ~$3/user/month (yearly) or $5/user/month (monthly) per Collab seat

 • Clean, intuitive whiteboard interface requires minimal learning curve